syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 ## System requirements

-Current Xamarin.Forms version is `2.4.0.280` and later.
+In SfListView, current supported Xamarin.Forms version is `2.4.0.280` and later.

 The following table lists the platforms supported versions.